MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 ## Plan for external access
 External access policies include controls for each type of federation at both the tenant- and user-levels.
 Turning a policy off at the tenant-level turns it off for all users, regardless of their user-level setting.
 All external access settings are enabled by default.

-Tenant-level settings can be changed via Teams Admin Center or PowerShell (Set-CSTenantFederationConfiguration).
+Tenant-level settings can be changed via Teams admin center or PowerShell (Set-CSTenantFederationConfiguration).
 User-level settings can be changed via PowerShell (Set-CsExternalAccessPolicy).
-In later sections we’ve provided instructions on how to use Teams Admin Center and write PowerShell commands.
+In later sections, we’ve provided instructions on how to use Teams admin center and write PowerShell commands.
 For reference, below is a description of the PowerShell controls.

 |      Controls                                                                                    |      Tenant-level              |      User-level                        |